GSA/ficam-playbooks/_piv/network/04_accounts.md

 - Each PIV credential can be associated with **more than one** account.
      - This flexibility allows for the association of a single PIV credential certificate to an individual's end-user and privileged user account(s).
 - Users are presented with an additional field during network authentication to identify which account the user wants to access.
 This field is known as the _User Name Hint_.
-     - The User Name Hint is what informs Windows which account the user is trying to log into if the mapped certificate is associated with multiple accounts.
+     - The User Name Hint informs Windows which account the user is trying to log into if the mapped certificate is associated with multiple accounts.
      - Entering a User Name Hint is optional if the user's PIV Authentication certificate UPN matches their Windows Logon name.
 - You can choose from one of [six options](#2-link-the-piv-authentication-certificate) to map a certificate to a given account.
 - There is more flexibility for accepting PIV credentials issued by other government agencies or partners, including PIV-Interoperable credentials.